 Grandparents whose children have died may have additional rights to see their grandchildren under the Wisconsin statutes.

 Grandparent rights and the meaning of visitation are complicated legal matters.
 Family law attorneys at Hawks Quindel are experienced and will spend the time to listen and advocate for you.
-Please contact Attorney Amy Shapiro or Attorney Katherine Charlton at 414-271-8650 in our Milwaukee office, Attorney Lynn Lodahl at our Madison office at 608-257-0040, or contact us through our website form to set up a consultation.
+Please contact Attorney Amy Shapiro or Attorney Katherine Charlton at 414-271-8650 in our Milwaukee office, Attorney Lynn Lodahl at our Madison office at 608-257-0040, or contact us through our website form to set up a case evaluation.